TroelsMortensen/CodeLabs/Tutorials/BlazorWasmJwtAuth/011 Blazor.md

 We will see how to make a login request to our web api, receive a JWT and use that to guard various parts of the app.

+We will also include the JWT in requests to the server.

 ### Create project

-We start by adding a new project, of type Blazor-wasm.
+We start by adding a new project, of type Blazor-WASM.

 ![img.png](Resources/CreateBlazor.png)

 ### Add packages
-Again, we need to add a package:
+Again, we need to add a package to your new Blazor-WASM project:

 * Microsoft.AspNetCore.Components.Authorization